-Lower right, first-sergeant of the year is Master Sgt.
-Larry Washington, from the 442nd Mission Support Flight.
-And, lower left, senior NCO of the year, Master Sgt.
-Gary Washington of the 442nd Security Forces Squadron.
-FIGHTER WING Tech.
+FIGHTER WING

+Tech.
 Sgt.
 Tony Johnson, 442nd Maintenance Squadron Aerospace Ground Equipment technician, repairs a light-all in the AGE shop.
 For more on the Sergeant Johnson and the AGE shop, turn to the story on pages six and seven.
-(Photo by Master Sgt.
+(Photo by Master Sqt.
 Bill Huntington) DEPARTMENT OF THE AIR FORCE 442ND FIGHTER WING PUBLIC AFFAIRS 931 ARNOLD AVE.
-WHITEMAN AFB MO 65305-5070 TO THE FAMILY OF:
+WHITEMAN AFB MO 65305-5070 in December's Letter to Airmen

+TO THE FAMILY OF:

-"We are at war and need every Airman combat ready and in the fight."
-Secretary of the Air Force, Michael W. Wynne and Air Force Chief of Staff, Gen. T. Michael Moseley in December's Letter to Airmen
+"We are at war and need every Airman combat ready and in the fight." - Secretary of the Air Force, Michael W. Wynne and Air Force Chief of Staff, Gen. T. Michael Moseley